Human rights in Italy: Developments of human rights in Italy

-Italy, since 11 November 2021, severely restricted the right to participate in no green pass's protests.

-Italy, since 6 December 2021, will prohibit physicians, law enforcement officers, soldiers, and teachers from working and earning a salary unless they're vaccinated against COVID-19.

 Human rights education

 Human rights education is set up as a fundamental instrument in Italy, which aims at promoting the awareness of rights as well as the means of using them as protect among citizens.
 The instrument also tries to enhance respect for human dignity, fostering the mutual understanding as well as strengthening the protection on fundamental freedom of individuals via ensuring their human rights in the society.
 The education is carried in both formal and informal institutions to train the Italian citizens to protect and promote human rights within every life stage.
 In 2018, the “Responsibility to Protect” was designed and launched by Italian government as a school project to promote the student awareness of protecting fundamental freedom and human rights.

 Human rights in Italy

 Freedom of belief and faith

 Annually, Italy coordinates with the member states in EU to work on the Resolution about the rights of religion and belief, denouncing various intolerance and discrimination on the aspect of religious issues.
 Italy set up a mention according to the EU Guidelines on the Freedom of Religion and Belief to support actions against Third Countries on the aspect of freedom or religion at the EU's level.
 Meanwhile, these guidelines indicate the rights to exercise the freedom of religion collectively, aiming at safeguarding groups with minority religions.
 In 2017, the initiatives on freedom of religion and belief were discussed and promoted within Italian G7 Presidency as well as its mandate.
 In addition, with the support of France, a Security Council Resolution for protecting cultural heritage and fighting against illegal transaction of cultural relics was promoted in 2017.
 The resolution gained unanimous approval and was adopted in March the same year.
 On the aspect of fighting against religious violence, the resolution refers to key provisions that aims at helping promote ethnic and religious diversity nationally in the long run.